Frequently Asked Questions

 What happens if I did nothing at all?

-If you do nothing, you’ll be part of the Settlement Class, but get no Cash Payment or Chipotle Voucher from the Settlement.
-Unless you exclude yourself, you will not be permitted to continue to assert Released Claims in any other lawsuit against Chipotle about the legal issues in this case, ever again.Back To Top
+If you did nothing, you’ll be part of the Settlement Class, but get no Cash Payment or Chipotle Voucher from the Settlement.
+Unless you excluded yourself, you will not be permitted to continue to assert Released Claims in any other lawsuit against Chipotle about the legal issues in this case, ever again.Back To Top

 Are there more details about the Settlement?